3DPrintings

-Exploring the Applications of 3D Printing in Real Estate and Construction
+Exploring the Applications of Printing in Real Estate and Construction

-In recent years, 3D printing has shaken up the real estate and construction industries in a big way.
+In recent years, it has shaken up the real estate and construction industries in a big way.

 Imagine being able to build structures layer by layer from digital designs—it’s like turning your computer’s “Save As” into a full-blown construction process.